Home

 When he returned, I mentioned the difficulty in locating their facility, and he said the discreet sign was due to Montgomery County regulations, perhaps in reaction to the gaudy gas station display.
 My check-out was quick – I had added gas and avoided the McLean Giant parking lot – and we departed by shuttle to the dealer.

 IV.
 It turned out there was no rush; they were still working on programming the fob.
-I went into the customer lounge, from which, of course, all the interesting magazines about cars, motorcycles, boats, and aircraft had been removed.
+I went into the customer lounge, from which, because of Covid, all the interesting magazines about cars, motorcycles, boats, and aircraft had been removed.

 Eventually, they notified me that the fob had been reprogrammed, but because I hadn't thought to – that is, been advised to – also bring along the second one, it was programmed as Fob-3.
 Of course, the car only has two memory positions for the seat, steering wheel, and outside mirrors, but it would remotely lower the top!